Hydration Drinks for Hangovers: What Actually Helps?

 Why it works:

 Lemon supports liver detox.
 Honey helps stabilize blood sugar, and salt replaces lost sodium.
-It’s the ultimate DIY hangover cure.
+Its the ultimate DIY hangover cure.

 3. Watermelon Juice